elorest/petergate_api/README.md

 ## Usage

-run the generator to install
+run the generator to install (You must have a devise user model)

     $ rails g petergate_api:install